-Shepherd (1997) found that lack of timely and reliable agricultural information especially in rural areas has greatly contributed to limited agricultural development in developing countries.
-Well informed farmers are able to make rational, relevant decisions and strengthen their bargaining power with buyers because well designed information systems create strong competitive advantage thus improve the efficiency in decision making.
-In Uganda market information flow to producer and buyers is sporadic and limited to personal contact as the main channel for communication.
-Limited price information compels producers in rural areas to accept low prices from middlemen especially when they in need for cash (Oxfam, 2003).
+Shepherd (1997) found that the lack of timely and reliable agricultural information especially in rural areas, has greatly contributed to limited agricultural development in developing countries.
+Well-informed farmers can make rational, relevant decisions and strengthen their bargaining power with buyers because well-designed information systems create a strong competitive advantage, thus improving the efficiency in decision making.
+In the Uganda market, information flow to producers and buyers is sporadic and limited to personal contact as the main channel for communication.
+Limited price information compels producers in rural areas to accept low prices from middlemen, especially when they are in need of cash (Oxfam, 2003).

-According to Sidhu, Sidhu and Signh (2011) one economic factor affecting the viability of tomato marketing is the problem of access to information.
-Market access is linked to farmers’ inability to meet standards, low volumes of produce and wide dispersion of smallholder producers.
-Lack of accurate and reliable information to penetrate markets that are more lucrative such as supermarkets.
+According to Sidhuand Singh (2011), one economic factor affecting the viability of tomato marketing is the problem of access to information.
+Market access is linked to farmers’ inability to meet standards, low volumes of produce, and the wide dispersion of smallholder producers.
+Lack of accurate and reliable information to penetrate markets that are more lucrative, such as supermarkets.
 In addition, lack of information represents a significant impediment to market access by smallholder farmers as it increases transaction costs and reduce market efficiency.
-Having access to market information can have significant impact on the ability of small scale cattle farmers to generate sustainable profits.
-Furthermore, the provision of market information will strengthen the cattle keepers’ negotiation during transactions with buyers and consequently prevent possible exploitation by better informed buyers (Hobb’s 1997; Coetz et al., 2005).
+Having access to market information can have a significant impact on the ability of small-scale cattle farmers to generate sustainable profits.
+Furthermore, the provision of market information will strengthen the cattle keepers’ negotiation during transactions with buyers and consequently prevent possible exploitation by better informed buyers (Coetz et al., 2005; Hobb’s 1997).

-Lack of marketing infrastructure such as weigh stations, quality grading systems, fences delimiting the market yards, holding grounds, water and fodder are a disservice to cattle keepers who are forced to accept low prices offered by traders in order to avoid taking the cattle back home (Sara, 2010).
+Lack of marketing infrastructure, such as weigh stations, quality grading systems, fences delimiting the market yards, holding grounds, water, and fodder is a disservice to cattle keepers who are forced to accept low prices offered by traders in order to avoid taking the cattle back home (Sara, 2010).

-Education level of the household head refers to the number of years spent in formal education and is expected to positively affect the marketing efficiency.
-Educated livestock farmers are likely to use market information more efficiently thus negotiate for a higher price for their livestock resulting into selling large proportion of their animals (Ruhangawebare, 2010).
+The education level of the household head refers to the number of years spent in formal education and is expected to positively affect the marketing efficiency.
+Educated livestock farmers are likely to use market information more efficiently, thus negotiate for a higher price for their livestock, resulting in selling large proportion of their animals (Ruhangawebare, 2010).

 According to Kyeyamwa et al. (2008) as cited in Ruhangawebare (2010) noted that distance has a major influence on transaction costs.
-The impact of distance which requires transport to the market results to imperfect and inefficient integrated markets and also reduces producers’ profit margin as it results in high transaction costs.
-Ruhangawebare (2010) indicated that good transport infrastructure is a fundamental element in ensuring access between pig producers and markets especially in the context of developing countries.
-Kyeyamwa et al. (2008) found that bad conditions of roads decreases the likelihood of livestock farmers in participating in the local market.
+The impact of distance, which requires transport to the market, results to imperfect and inefficient integrated markets and also reduces producers’ profit margin as it results in high transaction costs.
+Ruhangawebare (2010) indicated that good transport infrastructure is a fundamental element in ensuring access between pig producers and markets, especially in the context of developing countries.
+Kyeyamwa et al. (2008) found that bad conditions of roads decrease the likelihood of livestock farmers in participating in the local market.

-Households with alternative source of income are negatively associated with the decision to participate in the livestock market as sellers but rather positively participated in the livestock market as buyers (Asfaw & Jabbar, 2008).
-The use of public transport is viewed as one of the economic factors that hamper the smooth marketing of tomatoes by the road side trying to negotiate transport costs resulting in losses.
+Households with an alternative source of income are negatively associated with the decision to participate in the livestock market as sellers but rather positively participated in the livestock market as buyers (Asfaw & Jabbar, 2008).
+The use of public transport is viewed as one of the economic factors that hamper the smooth marketing of tomatoes by the roadside trying to negotiate transport costs, resulting in losses.

-According to Sidhu, Sidhu and Signh (2011) one economic factor affecting the viability of tomato marketing is the problem of storage facilities.
-Majority of farmers depend on traditional methods of storage such as huts and use of crates.
-The high start-up costs of infrastructure such as green houses and cold rooms especially for smallholder farmers.
-Due to lack of storage facility farmers are forced to sell at whatever prices obtaining on the market.
+According to Sidhu et al.(2011), one economic factor affecting the viability of tomato marketing is the problem of storage facilities.
+Most farmers depend on traditional methods of storage, such as huts and the use of crates.
+The high start-up costs of infrastructure, such as greenhouses and cold rooms, are especially for smallholder farmers.
+Due to a lack of storage facilities, farmers are forced to sell at whatever prices are obtained on the market.

 4.0 METHODOLOGY